arshpreetsingh134/ML_Project/README_FIRST.md

 # ML_Project
 Anomaly Detection &amp; Movie Recommendation System using MATLAB

+Hello
+I am Arshpreet Singh

-In this project, we have implemented the anomaly detection algorithm and applied it to detect failing servers on a network.
-In the second part, we use Collaborative Filtering to build a recommender system for movies.
+In this project, I have implemented the anomaly detection algorithm and applied it to detect failing servers on a network.
+In the second part, I use Collaborative Filtering to build a recommender system for movies.

 To get the code running, you would need Octave/MATLAB software on your PC.